I have never identified with Valentine’s Day. Even when I was not single, and technically had a ‘valentine’.

 Imagine if the gesture and the gift is not about assuring the love of one of you for the other.
 Imagine if the day takes your bond as a given, and the proof of that is the good that your mutual love is able to bring to others.
 Just imagine.

-It moves the spotlight from the ego, to humanitarian good.
+This moves the spotlight from the ego, to humanitarian good.
 It is (hopefully) harder for capitalism to exploit.
 And even if capitalism thinks of something, perhaps it is at least much less damaging to the mental health of collective – especially female – humanity.